Skip to main content

 Why I picked Infor Financials & Supply Management: I selected Infor Financials & Supply Management mostly because of its substantial procurement, inventory management, and supply chain management features.

-Standout features include source-to-settle supply chain management features that help to identify cost-cutting measures by uncovering consolidation and cost-saving opportunities.
-I also like that Infor’s offering blends supply chain management functionality with a general ledger and robust accounting features (which often require two separate softwares).
+Features include source-to-settle supply chain management features that help to identify cost-cutting measures by uncovering consolidation and cost-saving opportunities.
+It also blends supply chain management functionality with a general ledger and robust accounting features (which often require two separate softwares).

 Integrations include other Infor software tools.